motlounglerato7-stack/motlounglerato7-stack/README.md

 # Hi there, I'm Lerato 👋

-I am an Information Systems graduate, honours student and an aspiring software developer with an interest in cybersecurity.
+I am an Information Systems graduate, a BCom Honours in Informatics student and an aspiring software developer with an interest in cybersecurity.
+I enjoy building robust applications that are not only functional but also secure by design.

 ## About Me
 - I am in a Software Development and Data Analytics program